 Creating XR content, or even content created in virtual production destined for playback in cinema, requires a mix of disciplines from film and TV, gaming and animation.

 Director Asif Kapadia with DoP Roman Osin and technologist Johnny Johnson in development on Laika in the StoryFutures Academy immersive lab ©StoryFutures Academy

 The UK’s Rebellion Studios is at the forefront of this change.
 It’s a highly successful games developer with sound stages and expertise in performance capture and VFX.
 The studio is currently producing Rogue Trooper based on based on a comic character from the 2000 AD strip, directed by Duncan Jones.

-A recent BFI supported Screen Skills survey revealed high demand for producer roles in post-production and VFX, plus those with engine coding skills in VFX and high-end technical operators for post-production.
+A BFI supported Screen Skills survey revealed high demand for producer roles in post-production and VFX, plus those with engine coding skills in VFX and high-end technical operators for post-production.

 The World Economic Forum report, WEF: The pandemic is speeding up automation and 85 million jobs are on the line - CNN identifies core job market requirements for skills in artificial intelligence, blockchain, and coding languages.

 “Game making and app development skills are crossing over.
 Film and TV can bring financing and distribution models (such as co-production partnerships) to the mix,” says Becky Gregory-Clarke, Head of Immersive at StoryFutures Academy.
 “Be sure to spend enough time scoping the advantages and disadvantages of working on immersive projects with teams from different creative industry backgrounds - they don’t all talk the same language!”